RVshare.com

 • Mileage: 121 miles

-• Fun Fact: US Route 287 is the longest three-digit highway in the United States.
+• Fun fact: US Route 287 is the longest three-digit highway in the United States.
 Covering 1,791 miles, it serves as a significant truck highway connecting Amarillo and Fort Worth.

-Top RV Rentals in Amarillo, Texas
+Top RV Rentals Near Amarillo, Texas

-Nearby National Parks
+National Parks

 A trip through the southwest is not complete without stopping at some national parks in the area.
 The extended region is home to some of the largest and most visited parks.
 While you may have to go out of your way, consider adding a national park to your Amarillo to Guymon RV road trip.